Janaka Ratnayake

+On 24 May 2023, Ratnayake declared his candidacy for the 2024 Sri Lankan presidential election.

 Education and early career

 Educated at Dharmaraja College, Kandy, Ratnayake graduated from the management faculty of University of Sri Jayewardenepura in 1990.
 During his time as an undergraduate, he was able to obtain a scholarship to Moscow gaining a Diploma in Russian Language and International Relations from Russia.
 Janaka's graduation with his undergraduate degree was delayed during the JVP insurgency in the late 80s when he was briefly imprisoned for taking part in student activism activities.
 He graduated with a BSc Special degree in Public Administration from the University of Sri Jayewardenepura, gained a Master of Business Studies (MBS) from the University of Colombo and during his tenure at Merchant Bank of Sri Lanka (MBSL), Ratnayake was able to attend a University of Harvard Executive Education program “Making Corporate Boards Effective”.

 He began his career as an audit trainee for Richard Pieris and moved on to working within sales and the information technology sector by joining Computer Link Pvt Ltd. and then later Precision Tech in 1990 after graduating.